vvkgopalan/Alessis_SC3/README.md

-# Alessis_SC3
+# Alesis SC3 Mapping
-Back-end mapping of keys on a Alessis V125 in SuperCollider.
+Back-end mapping of keys on a Alesis V125 in SuperCollider.